symbol/symbol-docs/source/guides/monitor/monitoring-a-transaction-status.rst

 At this time, the server does not ensure that the transaction is valid.
 For example, you might not have the number of asset units you want to need to send and still, get a positive response from the server.
 For this reason, the "OK" response does not guarantee getting the transaction included in a block.
 To make sure the transaction is added in a block, you must track the :doc:`transaction status <../../concepts/transaction>` using **Listeners**.

-`Listeners <websockets>`_ enable receiving notifications possible when a change in the blockchain occurs.
+`Listeners <websockets>`_ enable receiving notifications possible when a change on the blockchain occurs.
 The notification is received in real-time without having to poll the API waiting for a reply.

 Let's see how transaction monitorization works transferring a **TransferTransaction**.